 It can be helpful to have someone you know, and more importantly trust, review your application and give constructive feedback before you submit.

-Above all, the essay questions within the application give you a sense of the INSEAD Executive Master of Change programme.
+Above all, the essay questions within the application give you a sense of the EMC.
 If you're not sure about the programme, check out the essay questions and start your journey of change.

 If you could imagine an entirely different life from the one you have, what would you want to be or do?